O'Fallon Township High School: History

-As stated in the 1962 edition of The Panther, the symbology on O'Fallon Township High School's crest reflects the town's rich history of farming, industry, and coal mining.
+As stated in the 1962 edition of The Panther, the symbology on O'Fallon Township High School's crest reflects the town's history of farming, industry, and coal mining.
 Today, the school's coat of arms/crest can be found in the Smiley Campus's 600 hallway on a bronze plaque gifted by the Class of 1961.

 After a short tenure as an assistant principal, longtime teacher Rich Bickel became the principal in 2009, following the retirement of Steve Dirnbeck who served as the school's principal from 2003-2009.